History and Background

 The annual Kidsfest attracts between 20,000-25,000 family members each year and has become an essential part of the Manitoban cultural fabric.
 We look forward to our continued success in helping to make family memories.

 In 1997, the WICF took a bold and alternative approach to community engagement, by piloting the Circus And Magic Partnership (C.A.M.P. ) program.
 This unique arts intervention program became a huge success, winning both the Mayor’s & The Premier’s Volunteer Service awards.
 In 2000, the WICF expanded this program to include an outreach component which travels to a different Northern Manitoba host community each year.
-That year, the WICF also began the presenting the smash hit “Festival of Fools at The Forks”.
-This event has become a “must-see” event for parents and children during the annual spring school break.
+That year, the WICF also began the presenting the smash hit “Festival of Fools at The Forks” during the annual spring school break which ran for seventeen years before it outgrew it's home.